grassroots-science/grassroots-science.github.io/index.md

 # Who is Organizing?

-Grassroots Science is an open collaboration initiated by HuggingFace, GENCI, and IDRIS, organized as an academic partnership.
+Grassroots Science is an open research collaboration.
 This research workshop brings together academic, industrial, and independent researchers from diverse affiliations, with interests spanning AI, NLP, ML, and social sciences.

 # Join Us